StewFidgeon/CEH/Documents/BookReviews/TheArtOfDeception.md

 I wonder how well the techniques in this chapter have aged in the pandemic when everyone uses video calling linked to an internal Teams account or similar?

 Chapter 3 The Direct Attack: Just Asking For It.
+The chapter suggests that directly asking for a piece of information after you've familiarised yourself with organisational jargon and department structures may sound legitimate enough that someone will assume you're an insider and just cooperate and provide information.

+I'm still left wondering how easy it is to pretend to be an insider now.
+I can easily tell if the call originates within my company on Teams or if its external, so just telling me you're in the VP's office won't work.

 Chapter 4 Building Trust.